-And that is what we saw in 2001 and again in 2008, when large portfolio outflows resulted in a sharp depreciation of the Rand to record multi-year lows as a result.
+And that is what we saw in 2001 and again in 2008 (as shown by the arrows), when large portfolio outflows resulted in a sharp depreciation of the Rand to record multi-year lows as a result.

-As we can see, in 2009, we saw the short-term funds return to some extent and we have seen the Rand return to strong levels below R8.00.
+Then finally, in regard to 2009, we saw the short-term fund inflows return to some extent and we have seen the Rand return to strong levels below R8.00.